samirtahir91/github-app-operator/README.md

     - This will create a short-lived JWT (10mins TTL) via Kubernetes Token Request API, with an audience you define.
     - It will then use the JWT and Vault role you define to authenticate with Vault and pull the secret containing the private key.
     - Configure with the `vaultPrivateKey` block:
-      - `spec.vaultPrivateKey.mountPath`
+      - `spec.vaultPrivateKey.mountPath` - Secret mount path, i.e "secret"
-      - `spec.vaultPrivateKey.secretPath`
+      - `spec.vaultPrivateKey.secretPath` - Secret path i.e. "githubapps/{App ID}"
-      - `spec.vaultPrivateKey.secretKey`
+      - `spec.vaultPrivateKey.secretKey` - Secret key i.e. "privateKey"
     - Configure Kubernetes auth with Vault
     - Define a role and optionally audience, service account, namespace etc bound to the role
     - Configure the environment variables in the controller deployment spec: